The History of the Future

 Tool 3: Ancient Hidden Astrology Books (Continued)

-All through this thread, stargazers studied the grand conjunctions of Saturn and Jupiter, with Mars, to make long-term predictions.
+All through this period, stargazers studied the grand conjunctions of Saturn and Jupiter, with Mars, to make long-term predictions.
 Nostradamus was one of these.
-He was born on one of those grand conjunctions.
+He was even born during a conjunction, when those three planets lined up in space and looked close together in the night sky.

 Twinkle Twinkle Little Star